-Nathan’s deep knowledge of the law and ability to learn new technologies quickly has allowed him to assist clients in protecting their most critical inventions, including in the areas of arthroscopic medical devices, data protection and recovery software, 3D printing technologies, computer and graphics processors, and bionic prosthetics.
+Nathan’s deep knowledge of the law and ability to learn new technologies quickly has allowed him to assist clients in protecting their most critical inventions across a wide spectrum of technologies.
+Nathan has litigated cases involving technologies ranging from bionic prosthetics and orthopedic screws to wireless networks, data protection, and computer processors.

-From 2009–2010, Nathan left WilmerHale to clerk for the Honorable Arthur J. Gajarsa of the United States Court of Appeals for the Federal Circuit.
+From 2009–2010, Nathan clerked for the Honorable Arthur J. Gajarsa of the United States Court of Appeals for the Federal Circuit.
 While serving as a clerk to Judge Gajarsa, Nathan gained experience in appeals from the federal district courts, the International Trade Commission, the Court of International Trade and the Court of Federal Claims, the Board of Patent Appeals and Interferences, and the Trademark Trial and Appeal Board.

 Nathan graduated summa cum laude from law school and received several academic awards including the Dean Award for top student in five courses and the Dr. John Ordronaux Prize, given annually to the graduate exhibiting the greatest ability.

 District Court Litigation

 - Represent Bose before the United States District Court for the District of Massachusetts in a three patent litigation concerning wireless headphones.

 - Represent Infineon before the United States District Court for the District of Massachusetts in an eight patent litigation concerning semiconductor fabrication technologies.

 - Represent Google before the United States District Court for the District of Massachusetts in two separate patent litigations concerning low-precision, high-dynamic range computing.